 - Saturated fats

-- High levels of omega-6 fats (corn oil, grapeseed oil, peanut oil)
+- High levels of omega-6 fats (corn oil, grapeseed oil and peanut oil)

-The Mediterranean diet is an example of an anti-inflammatory diet since it mainly focuses on fruits, vegetables, fish and whole grains, and limits unhealthy fats, such as red meat, butter and egg yolks, as well as processed and refined sugars and carbs.
+The Mediterranean diet is an example of an anti-inflammatory diet, with its focus on fruits, vegetables, fish and whole grains, and limits on unhealthy fats, such as red meat, butter and egg yolks, as well as processed and refined sugars and carbs.

-“When you eat more omega-3 rich foods and whole foods, and minimize processed foods, you not only lower your levels of inflammation, but also provide your body with beneficial vitamins and nutrients that help with the prevention of disease,” Garvey says.
+“When you eat more omega-3 rich foods and whole foods, and minimize processed foods, you lower your levels of inflammation, and provide your body with beneficial vitamins and nutrients that help with the prevention of disease,” Dr. Suhar says.

-Plus, she says that adding more omega-3 fats to your diet can help reduce stress while potassium rich foods, and foods low in sodium, can help regulate blood pressure.
+Adding more omega-3 fats to your diet can also help reduce stress.
+Potassium-rich foods and low-sodium foods can help regulate blood pressure.

-Considering that most of us eat anywhere from three to five meals a day, Garvey says it’s important to be mindful about what foods we’re eating to fuel our energy levels and keep our minds and bodies functioning at their best.
+Since most of us eat three to five meals a day, it’s important to be mindful about what foods we’re eating to fuel our energy levels and keep our minds and bodies functioning at their best, Dr. Suhar says.

-“Food is just as important to health as other lifestyle factors,” she says.
-“By understanding how food can affect your body and how you feel, you can use it to guide your food choices.”
+“Food is just as important to your health as other lifestyle factors,” Dr. Suhar says.
+“It’s important to understand how food can affect your body and how you feel, and use that information to guide your food choices.”